 Future loan losses can be extremely difficult to estimate.
 However, the Company believes that its reserve methodology and its current practice of property preservation allow it to estimate potential losses on loans sold.
-The estimated liability for indemnification losses is included in other liabilities and accrued expenses and, as of December 31, 2019 and 2018, the balances were \$4,046,000 and \$3,605,000, respectively.
+The estimated liability for indemnification losses is included in other liabilities and accrued expenses and, as of December 31, 2020 and 2019, the balances were \$20,584,000 and \$4,046,000, respectively.
+The Company believes that the final loan loss reserve as of December 31, 2020, represents its best estimate for adequate loss reserves on loans sold.